macimas-fonts/macsMinecraft/README.md

 then run the script `lua generate.lua`

-it should generate fonts in `temp/`, and zip those fonts into their respective packages in `build/`
+it should generate fonts in `temp/`, and put those fonts into their respective zips in `build/`

 ## some boring background info